 All of the macronutrients and micronutrients you just read are needed from seed to harvest, but their concentrations vary depending on the stage of plant growth.

 Cannabis plants in the vegetative stage need more nitrogen and less phosphorus and potassium because, at this stage, they’re not developing buds.
 The ideal NPK ratio for this stage is 3-2-1.

 Cannabis Nutrients For The Flowering Stage

-Every grower has its own style of growing.
+Every grower has their own style of growing.
 Synthetic growers swear synthetic fertilizers are better, and the same happens with organic growers.
 The truth is, there isn’t the best way of growing.
-You can grow excellent plants with both of them, but there are some differences in their use.
+You can grow excellent plants with both of them, but their use has some differences.

 Organic nutrients usually work best in soil and coco.
-The main difference between these nutrients is that organic nutrients aren’t water-soluble, meaning that your plant can’t absorb them and require beneficial microorganisms to break down the nutrients, so when growing organically, keeping these beneficial microorganisms healthy is vital.
+The main difference between these nutrients is that organic nutrients aren’t water-soluble, meaning that your plant can’t absorb them and requires beneficial microorganisms to break down the nutrients.
+So, when growing organically, keeping these beneficial microorganisms healthy is vital.

-As mentioned, organic growing requires the microorganisms to break down the nutrients, so apart from keeping your plant healthy, you need to keep the substrate healthy for the microorganisms to survive.
+Requires effort: As mentioned, organic growing requires microorganisms to break down the nutrients, so apart from keeping your plant healthy, you need to keep the substrate healthy for the microorganisms to survive.